 This often asked question does not have the same answer for everyone!
 Please consider all the information below which has been put together by Andrew Fox after an unparalleled 40 years of experience diving with great white sharks.

-For a whole combination of factors including that of shark reliability, shark size, productive weather, water temperature, water visibility and photographic productivity, Andrew recommends the times of mid-September to late-January and then again in April – June each year.
+For a whole combination of factors including current trends of shark reliability, shark size, productive weather, water temperature, and water visibility, Andrew recommends the times of September to late-January and also in April to June each year.
 He also personally enjoys various elements of most other months.